haenah/os-pa5/README.md

 * When a child process is created, map the page frames used by the parent process for data segment, stack segment, and heap segment into the address space of the child process, and then make them Read-only.

-* When any of the parent and child process tries to modify the data in those regions, the RISC-V processor will raise a page fault due to the invalid permission on that page (cf. exception code 15: Store page fault in the above table)
+* When any of the parent and child process tries to modify the data in those segments, the RISC-V processor will raise a page fault due to the invalid permission on that page (cf. exception code 15: Store page fault in the above table)

 * In the page fault handler, allocate a new page frame and copy the content of the original page frame into the newly allocated page frame.